qdrant/landing_page/qdrant-landing/content/surveys/cloud-request.md

     name: email
     required: True
   - id: 1
+    label: May we have your name, please?
+    type: text
+    rows: 1
+    placeholder: Dr. Smith
+    name: name
+  - id: 2
     label: For what purpose do you/will you use a cloud-hosted solution?
     type: checkbox
     options: